ebayasgalan/ericbayasgalan.com/README.md

 Hello 👋 this is my portfolio website.
 It was built with Gatsby, React, Styled Components, and Netlify.

-This site is published on https://www.ericbayasgalan.com using Netlify which automates CI/CD
+This site is published on https://www.ericbayasgalan.com

 ## Setup and Running the website
 ---